rldotai/ocr-experiments/paddle-ocr/README.md

 # Notes and remarks

+PaddleOCR seems to work really well on structured fonts, like those you'd see in printed imagery, but does not seem to work particularly well on handwriting.
+This might just be due to my handwriting being somewhat messy.

+Additionally, while I tried out the suggested English models, the response seemed to indicate that it perceived the inputs as Chinese.
+So I'd suggest just sticking with the default server/mobile models, since they seem to be adequate for *both* languages, and apparently others as well.

 ## Building the containers

 They [provide some starter code] to get PaddleOCR running in a container, but I had to modify the Dockerfiles to get everything working.